hdtodd/rtl_watch/README.md

    `git clone http://github.com/hdtodd/rtl_watch`
 then `cd rtl_watch` and `./rtl_watch` to run the program.
 See below for command-line options.

+>[!NOTE]
-Paho-MQTT v2 broke v1 callback invocations, but v3 of `rtl_watch` incorporates a workaround so that it will operate with either v1.x or v2.x of Paho-MQTT.
+>Paho-MQTT v2 broke v1 callback invocations, but v3 and subsequent versions of `rtl_watch` incorporate a workaround so that it will operate with either v1.x or v2.x of Paho-MQTT.
 However, invocation on a system running v2.x will generate a warning, since `rtl_watch` continues to use the deprecated v1-style callback invocation for now.  `check_paho_vers` is included in this distribution: executing it will tell you which version you're running.

-`rtl_watch` requires that a computer (the "monitoring computer") on your local-area network be running `rtl_433` and re-broadcasting the ISM packets it recognizes as JSON messages via the `mqtt` protocol on the local-area network.
-See instructions below if you do not have an `rtl_433` system set up or if it has not been set up to re-broadcast packets through the `mqtt` broker.
+`rtl_watch` requires that a computer (the "monitoring computer") on your local-area network be running `rtl_433` and re-broadcasting the ISM packets it recognizes as JSON messages via either the HTTP or MQTT protocol on the local-area network.
+See instructions below if you do not have an `rtl_433` system set up or if it has not been set up to re-broadcast packets via MQTT or HTTP.

+If you plan to use HTTP as your connection protocol, you can verify that your `rtl_433` server is set up to stream via HTTP by running the program `http_rtl` that is included in this distribution.
+It simply monitors the server HTTP stream and prints to the console a summary of the records that have been streamed (no interactive window).

 ## Using `rtl_watch`